Skip to main content

 Fundamentals

 You may have arrived here feeling a disconnect between how you live your life and how your body feels.
-Perhaps you notice a persistent fatigue that sleep does not resolve, or you observe changes in your that seem unrelated to your diet and exercise habits.
+Perhaps you notice a persistent fatigue that sleep does not resolve, or you observe changes in your body composition that seem unrelated to your diet and exercise habits.

 These experiences are valid, and they often point toward a deeper biological narrative.
 Your body operates as a highly sophisticated, interconnected system, orchestrated by a constant flow of chemical messengers.
 Understanding this internal communication network is the first step toward reclaiming your vitality.